 I have already told you guys about the essential oils to use for allergies for you and your kiddos, but did you know cats can have allergies too?
 They get different oils from humans because some of the oils are not safe to use on the kitties (I will get to this in the next section).

-So specifically for cats with allergies, you will use one drop each of lemongrass, lavender and peppermint.
+So specifically for cats with allergies, you will use one drop each of lemongrass, lavender and lemon.
 Put the three drops of oil in your hand and dilute with one teaspoon of coconut oil.
 Then you put one drop of the mixture on the chest, on the top of each back paw, and one drop onto the front paw.
 Your cat will want to lick it off, and that is okay because the essential oils are very diluted.
 Do this twice a day for when your kitty is having allergy problems.
 It can be done every day, or just on the days the cat has allergies.

 Essential Oils NOT to use on cats